cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 title: Framework Configuration
 ---

-Recent years have seen an explosion in component based libraries (Vue, React) and frameworks built on top of them (Nuxt, Next).
-Cypress tests are written and behave the same regardless.
-Some frameworks require some additional configuration to work correctly with Cypress component testing.
+Cypress component tests are written and behave the same regardless of framework choice (Vue, React, Nuxt, Next); however, some frameworks require additional configuration to work correctly.

 All the example projects described in this page can be found [here](https://github.com/cypress-io/cypress-component-examples).